 Resistance spot welding (RSW) is the main method for joining sheet steel components in the automotive and domestic appliance industries.
 Within these industries, use of zinc coated steels has increased significantly over the past decade, owing to their good corrosion resistance and relatively low cost.
-However, the zinc coating has increased the difficulty of welding due to its lower electrical resistance and melting temperature [24].
+However, the zinc coating has increased the difficulty of welding due to its lower electrical resistance and lower melting temperature [24].
 This has led to a drastic reduction in weldability as well as electrode tip life [2,3,5,6,9].
+Weldability is the measure of the ease of a welding system to form satisfactory welds on a given worksheet, and is further discussed later in this work.
+Electrode tip life is the measure of how the system of electrodes and worksheets is able to withstand the mechanisms of degradation and is determined by the number of welds made before the weld size drops below the minimum weld size (MWS).
+MWS can vary depending on quality standards used.
+Degradation of RSW electrodes involves several mechanisms and is addressed later in this work.
 Poor weldability requires more care to be taken when setting weld parameters.
 A short electrode tip life brings about the need to change tips frequently and can be costly due to the time needed to change the tip and the cost of the tips themselves [2].
 These issues are of great concern for manufacturers.
 A novel welding electrode employing a TiC MMC surface coating has been proposed to increase the tip life when welding zinc coated steels.
-The purpose of this work is to explore the performance and wear behaviour of the TiC coated electrode.
+The purpose of this work is to explore the performance and degradation behaviour of the TiC coated electrode.